Har Har Mahadev: Marketing and release

 The teaser of the film was released on 4 March 2022, which included a voice-over given by Raj Thackeray.
 The trailer of the film was released on 10 October 2022 and received 5 million views in less than 24 hours on YouTube.

+Theatrical

 The film was released theatrically on 25 October 2022.
-It also became the first Marathi film to be released in Hindi, Tamil, Telugu and Kannada languages.
+It also became the first Marathi film to be released in Tamil, Telugu and Kannada languages.

+Home media

+The film was released on 9 December 2022 on ZEE5.

 Reception

 Har Har Mahadev met with critical acclaim, with emphasis on the direction, the cast's performance, cinematography, visual effects, and emotional weight.